Trail Conditions Update – September 21, 2020

-Fall weather has arrived in the Rockies and that means autumn colours!
-Trail conditions are generally good but expect some wet and muddy sections during periods of rain.
+Fall colours are here!
+Trail conditions are generally good but expect some wet and muddy sections particularly during periods of rain.
 Be prepared for colder temperatures and shorter days when travelling on the trail this month.

 - Descending the north side of Howse Pass (d11), the main route of the GDT now follows Conway Creek and Howse River floodplains wherever possible, without crossing the main channel of the Howse River.
 The floodplain is wide and scenic.
 There are several shallow fords of smaller channels on the floodplain so hikers must be prepared to have wet feet while enjoying a significantly better hiking experience than the old overgrown trail strewn with hundreds of fallen trees.
 In June and early July, the Howse River may be in flood making some sections of the floodplain difficult or impassable in which case hikers should consider using the old trail (now marked as an alternate route).
 Conversely, in late August and September when the river is low, hikers may be able to ford the main river channel and completely avoid any bushwhacking along the river’s edge.
 See here for a more detailed route description.